 Over the past few years, it’s been almost impossible to go a day without hearing about pistachios.
 You’ve undoubtedly seen the marketing campaigns featuring celebrities for the tasty nuts.
 So why are people so — pardon the pun — nuts about pistachios?
 Probably because pistachio nutrition is more beneficial than many may believe.

-Are you wondering where pistachios come from and how they grow?
-The edible nut we know as the pistachio comes from the pistachio tree (Pistacia vera), native to western Asia and Asia Minor, where it’s still found growing wild in numerous hot, dry locations like Lebanon, Palestine, Syria, Iran, Iraq, India, Southern Europe, and the desert countries of Asia and Africa.
+The edible nut comes from the pistachio tree (Pistacia vera), native to western Asia and Asia Minor, where it’s still found growing wild in numerous hot, dry locations like Lebanon, Palestine, Syria, Iran, Iraq, India, Southern Europe, and the desert countries of Asia and Africa.
 The pistachio we know (and most likely love) is the only edible species among the 11 species in the genus Pistacia.

 - 159 calories